Employers post record 11.5 million job openings in March - KTVZ

 AP Economics Writer

-WASHINGTON (AP) — Employers posted a record 11.5 million job openings in March and the United States now has an unprecedented two job openings for every person who is unemployed.
+WASHINGTON (AP) — Employers posted a record 11.5 million job openings in March, meaning the United States now has an unprecedented two job openings for every person who is unemployed.

-The latest data released Tuesday by the further reveals and extraordinarily tight labor market that has emboldened millions of Americans to seek better paying jobs, while also contributing to the biggest inflation surge in four decades.
+The latest data released Tuesday by the the Bureau of Labor Statistics further reveals an extraordinarily tight labor market that has emboldened millions of Americans to seek better paying jobs, while also contributing to the biggest inflation surge in four decades.

 A record 4.5 million Americans quit their jobs in March — a sign that they are confident they can find better pay or improved working conditions elsewhere.

-Layoffs, which has been running around 1.8 million a month before the pandemic hit the economy in early 2020, ticked up to 1.4 million in March from 1.35 million in February, the Bureau of Labor Statistics reported Tuesday.
+Layoffs, which has been running around 1.8 million a month before the pandemic hit the economy in early 2020, ticked up to 1.4 million in March from 1.35 million in February.

 The U.S. job market is on a hot streak.
 Employers have added an average of more than 540,000 jobs a month for the past year.
 The Labor Department is expected to report Friday that the economy generated another 400,000 new jobs in April, according to a survey by the data firm FactSet.
 That would mark an unprecedented 12th straight month that hiring has come in at 400,000 or more.